AshJayy/middleware/services/orchestrator/README.md

 ## Notes

 - The orchestrator coordinates with multiple adapter services (CMS, WMS, ROS) via RabbitMQ messaging
-- Docker setup includes separate containers for RabbitMQ and the orchestrator service for better isolation
+- Docker setup uses a multi-stage build for optimized image size with Alpine Linux base
 - MongoDB is used for persistent storage of orders, events, customers, drivers, and routes
 - Server-Sent Events (SSE) provide real-time updates to connected clients
 - The service runs on port 8000 by default
 - RabbitMQ management UI is available on port 15672 (guest/guest)
 - Authentication is implemented for both customers and drivers with mock functionality
 - Complete audit trail is maintained for all order events and state changes
+- Maven Wrapper (`mvnw`/`mvnw.cmd`) eliminates the need for a local Maven installation